Dirac Fermions and Flat Bands in Phosphorus Carbide Nanotubes: Structural and Quantum Phase Transitions in a Quasi-One-Dimensional Material

 Next, we investigated the general impact of applied strains to the electronic structure of \ce{P2C3}NTs, and observed that both torsional and axial deformations disrupt the flat band degeneracy near the Fermi level.
-Increasing the applied strain leads to an increase in the energy width of the flat bands, accompanied by a decrease in flatness.
-This is demonstrated by the electronic density of states plots of twisted armchair and uniaxially compressed zigzag nanotubes shown in Fig.~\ref{fig:DOS_twist_armchir} and Fig. S9, respectively.
+Increasing the applied strain leads to an increase in the energy width of the flat bands, accompanied by a decrease in flatness: {for the maximum elastic strains considered here, the bandwidth of the flat bands near the Fermi level is $13.6 - 168.7$ meV for the zigzag $(12,0)$ tube under compression and $87.1 - 182.3$ meV for the armchair $(9,9)$ tube under twist}.
+This is also demonstrated by the electronic density of states plots of twisted armchair and uniaxially compressed zigzag nanotubes shown in Fig.~\ref{fig:DOS_twist_armchir} and Fig. S9, respectively.
 The height of the sharp peak of the eDOS decreases with applied strain, and its width broadens near $\lambda_F$.
 Specifically, when torsional deformation is applied to the prototypical example of an armchair nanotube with group order $\mathfrak{N}=9$, the flat bands become slightly dispersive close to the $\eta =0$ point, exhibiting partial flatness (Fig.~\ref{fig:banddiag_armchairfull_DFT_twist}).
 Although the gap diminishes between the top Dirac point and the flat bands, a minute gap emerges between the flat bands and the lower Dirac points situated at $\eta =0$ and $\eta =\pm 1/3$.
 Interestingly, the electronic state corresponding to the point $P_1$ in armchair nanotube band diagrams (Fig.~\ref{fig:wave_func_armchair}) has contribution from the $p_z$ orbitals of both P and C atoms in an unstrained state, but it is concentrated only at the $p_z$ atomic orbitals of carbon atoms under torsional strain ( $P_1$ in Fig.~\ref{fig:wave_func_armchair_twisted}).
 Simultaneously, the electronic state corresponding to point $P_2$ in the flat band is redistributed to other sets of carbon atoms (Fig.~\ref{fig:wave_func_armchair_twisted}).
 However, the state corresponding to the point $P_3$ does not show a significant change in spatial distribution.
 Similarly, uniaxial strain also induces some degree of dispersion in the flat bands.
 As illustrated in the band structure of $(12,0)$ zigzag nanotube under longitudinal compression of $3.28\%$ (Fig. S9(a)), the flat bands show comparatively no drastic changes near the $\eta =0$ point.
 No significant effect of compression is observed on the spatial distribution of the electronic states either (see Fig. S9(c)-(e)).
-The TB band structure for the twisted armchair nanotube and the uniaxially compressed zigzag nanotube is presented in supplementary information (Fig. S2(c) \& (d)) agrees well with the ab-inito results.
+The TB band structure for the twisted armchair nanotube and the uniaxially compressed zigzag nanotube is presented in supplementary information (Fig. S2(c) \& (d)) agrees well with the ab inito results.
 Overall, the flat bands in both nanotubes exhibit some dispersion under small strains but remain largely robust, likely maintaining any strongly correlated electronic states in the material.
 This likely stems from the robustness of the electronic states in \ce{P2C3} sheets themselves to elastic strains (Figs.~S5, S6).
 Interestingly, this resilient behavior is in sharp contrast to other proposed 1D materials with flat bands (e.g., Carbon Kagome nanotubes \citep{yu2024carbon}), where small strains can break the local symmetries of the unit cell, thus introducing more noticeable dispersion into the flat bands.
 Usually, under such circumstances, the quadratic band touching point evolves into a pair of tilted Dirac cones \citep{yu2024carbon}.
 This makes \ce{P2C3}NTs a realistic quasi-one dimensional material platform where stable and robust strongly correlated physics can be studied.